 TOP FAMILY HOME: Salt Winds (⭐️ 9.6)

 This holiday home consists of 3 bedrooms, 2 bathrooms, and a living room.
-There’s free private parking on-site as well as free WiFi and laundry facilities.
+There’s free private parking on-site, free WiFi, and laundry facilities.
 The property offers gorgeous views and is a 10-min walk from the Stein Inn and Loch Bay restaurants.

 6. SCONSER — The Best Places to Stay on Isle of Skye for Highland Cows & Isle of Raasay